abdullahanzar/ContactForm/README.md

     )`

 5. **For the mail to be sent successfully, you must have SMTP setup successfully on your local machine or server failing which there may be a handled exception.
-This is required as only corePHP is allowed in the project, so secure external libraries PHPMailer, etc.**
+This is required as only corePHP is allowed in the project, so secure external libraries PHPMailer, etc. could not be used.**

 6. The viewable address/url may look something like this on Windows with XAMPP:
    `localhost/ContactForm/`